This tutorial shows how quickly create transactions or checks to print, convert to QIF file and import into Quicken and print checks.

 Click 'File' - 'Print Checks'.

-What Quicken does: in case if printing directly to printer or something happens, like paper jam - it allows you to reprint certain pages because this print value will be replaced with actual check numbers.
-So if you say everything is ok - it means you printed your checks so Quicken will change that print value to actual number to match what you have on paper.
+What Quicken does: in case if printing directly to a printer or something happens, like paper jam - it allows you to reprint certain pages because this print value will be replaced with actual check numbers.
+So if you say everything is ok - it means you printed your checks so Quicken will change that print value to an actual number to match what you have on paper.

-Now we click 'OK' button.
+Now we click the 'OK' button.

 And then we see the check number is generated and that's it.